-PART 1: Create a scope and sequence, including learning outcomes, for a Year 11 Preliminary class (three terms).
+PART 1: Create a scope and sequence, including learning outcomes, for a Year 11 (Preliminary) Visual Arts course.

-PART 2: Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions within one of the terms.
+PART 2: Choosing from ONE unit from your Scope and Sequence, prepare a combined assessment task that includes both ARTMAKING and HISTORICAL AND CRITICAL components (not an essay) that directly link to the teaching and learning intentions for the term's work.
 Your scope and sequence must indicate when the task will occur.